-I'll say right off the bat that this list of essential, can't-live-without-them supplies for house painting is rather subjective: I like them for reasons that may seem overly personal and quirky.
-For example, because I hate cleaning paint brushes, I have included a brush comb.
-On the other hand, there are paint supplies included here that I resisted for a long time and eventually gravitated to--like the paint sprayer.
-Do you need to purchase every single item here before applying... roller to wall?
+This list of essential, can't-live-without-them supplies for house painting is rather subjective, but there are paint supplies included here that many resisted for a long time and eventually gravitated to due to genuine need.
+Do you need to purchase every single item here before applying roller to wall?
 No, but they would certainly make your life easier.

 01 of 08

 Painting the interior of wood windows is a pain in the you-know-what.
-I cannot think of a less pleasant job than painting all of that trim and mullions and framing.
-But one thing that really helps is a sash brush.
+We cannot think of a less pleasant job than painting all of that trim and mullions and framing, but one thing that really helps is a sash brush.

 Call it what you may—sash brush, tapered brush—but this brush was positively born for the highly exacting process of painting windows.
 The tapered end of the sash brush helps you get in those tight and narrow corners between the paintable surface and the non-paintable surface.